SebastianoDenegri/vietnam-systemic-risk-index/README.md

 ├── README.md                                 # Project overview and documentation
 └── requirements.txt                          # Project and Python dependencies
 ```
 The main entry point for reproducing the study is the notebook `vsri_framework.ipynb`, which contains the complete implementation of the VSRI framework and reproduces all the results presented in this repository.
 The remaining notebooks contain supporting analyses used to estimate the Delta CoVaRs and Granger coefficients required to construct two of the VSRI sub-indices, perform the machine learning experiments, and conduct the LSTM robustness check.
-Each data/subdirectory contains a dedicated README.md describing its contents.
+Each subdirectory under `data/` contains a dedicated README.md describing its contents.

 ## Installation
 No local installation is required.
 The notebooks were developed and tested using **Google Colab**.